RSV Nuyina icebreaker

 RSV Nuyina icebreaker Wiki

-The vessel's steel-cutting ceremony was in May 2017, at DAMEN's shipyard in Galati, Romania.
-With the keel-laying ceremony (August 2017) started the construction.
-During the ceremony, four coins (Danish, Dutch, Romanian, Australian) were welded to the keel (hull-bottom).
+The vessel's steel-cutting ceremony took place in May 2017 at DAMEN's shipyard in Galati, Romania.
+Construction officially began with the keel-laying ceremony in August 2017.
+During the ceremony, four coins (Danish, Dutch, Romanian, and Australian) were welded to the keel (hull bottom).

-In March 2018, nearly 70% of all the 10,000 tons of steel were cut and the keel was completed.
-In May 2018 was delivered the propulsion system (thrusters, propellers, hubs) as well as the anchors and ice knives.
+By March 2018, nearly 70% of the total 10,000 tons of steel had been cut, and the keel was completed.
+In May 2018, the propulsion system (thrusters, propellers, hubs), as well as the anchors and ice knives, were delivered.

-On September 25, 2018, the hull was launched (floated out) from drydock.
-The procedure took 2 days and was achieved by raising drydock's water level by 6 m (20 ft).
-Then the ship was maneuvered 250 m to shipyard's outfitting quayside berth.
-The construction process was based on the positioning of 57 pre-fabricated blocks (hull and superstructure modules) combining 229 steel sections.
-Ship's 10-deck height is 50 m (165 ft).
+On September 25, 2018, the hull was launched (floated out) from the drydock.
+The procedure took two days and was completed by raising the drydock’s water level by 6 m (20 ft).
+The vessel was then maneuvered 250 m to the shipyard’s outfitting quayside berth.
+The construction process involved positioning 57 prefabricated blocks (hull and superstructure modules) comprising 229 steel sections.
+The ship’s 10-deck height is 50 m (165 ft).

 RSV Nuyina icebreaker ship construction

-In early-August 2020 started the icebreaker's repositioning from Romania to Holland (Vlissingen) for the North Sea trials.
-The month-long towing allowed teams of equipment installers to access the vessel for final commissioning of its propulsion, electrical and navigation systems as the works at the Galati Shipyard were temporarily suspended due to the Coronavirus pandemic.
+In early August 2020, the icebreaker was repositioned from Romania to Holland (Vlissingen) for North Sea trials.
+The month-long tow allowed equipment installation teams to access the vessel for final commissioning of her propulsion, electrical, and navigation systems, as work at the Galati Shipyard had been temporarily suspended due to the Coronavirus pandemic.

-The towing operation was carried out by 1x 50-m tugboat (on the sea voyage) and 3x smaller tugs (assisting on the inland waterways).
-The towing was mandatory as the vessel was still not certified to conduct international voyages under its own power.
-In early-October, after a month-long repositioning (~7000 km) RSV Nuyina arrived at DSNS (Damen Schelde Naval Shipbuilding (Vlissingen’s shipyard) for final testing and commissioning.
-Sea trials started on November 23.
-From The Netherlands, the icebreaker will be repositioned to homeport Hobart Tasmania.
+The towing operation was conducted by one 50 m tugboat for the sea passage and three smaller tugs assisting on inland waterways.
+Towing was required because the vessel was not yet certified to undertake international voyages under her own power.
+In early October, after a month-long repositioning of approximately 7,000 km, RSV Nuyina arrived at DSNS (Damen Schelde Naval Shipbuilding / Vlissingen’s shipyard) for final testing and commissioning.
+Sea trials commenced on November 23.

-Ship's name (Nuyina) was chosen by Australian students (via online competition) and officially announced on September 29, 2017.
-It means " southern lights" in the Tasmanian Aborigines language palawa kani.
+The ship's name (Nuyina) was selected by Australian students through an online competition and officially announced on September 29, 2017.
+It means "southern lights" in the Tasmanian Aboriginal language palawa kani.

 RSV Nuyina icebreaker ship LEGO model

-Due to the vessel's delayed delivery, for summer 2021 season, the Australian Antarctic Division chartered MPV Everest (2017-built Offshore Construction Vessel) to resupply Australia's Antarctic bases and Macquarie Island.
-The ship charter deal is for at least 90 days.
-MPV Everest (IMO number 9769130) is an ice-class multi-purpose ship operated by the Dutch company MCS (Maritime Construction Services BV).
-The contracted ship has max icebreaking capacity 1 m (3 ft), LOA length 140 m (459 ft), max passenger capacity 100, max cargo capacity 96 TEU-containers (on outer decks), a helipad (positioned above the Wheelhouse).
+Due to the vessel's delayed delivery, for the 2021 summer season the Australian Antarctic Division chartered MPV Everest (2017-built offshore construction vessel) to resupply Australia’s Antarctic bases and Macquarie Island.
+The charter agreement was for a minimum of 90 days.
+MPV Everest (IMO number 9769130) is an ice-class multi-purpose vessel operated by the Dutch company MCS (Maritime Construction Services BV).
+She has a maximum icebreaking capability of 1 m (3 ft), an LOA of 140 m (459 ft), a maximum passenger capacity of 100, cargo capacity of up to 96 TEU containers (carried on the outer decks), and a helipad positioned above the wheelhouse.

-The new icebreaker Nuyina was scheduled to arrive in homeport Hobart in 2020-Q3, but due to the global pandemic, its construction was temporarily halted and the delivery delayed.
-The vessel (IMO number 9797060) is St Vincent & Grenadines-flagged (MMSI number 264402017) and registered in Kingstown.
+The new icebreaker Nuyina was originally scheduled to arrive in her homeport of Hobart in Q3 2020.
+However, due to the global pandemic, construction was temporarily halted and delivery was delayed.